Knuxfan24/KnuxLib/Experimental_Formats.md

 - [Stage Entity Table (.328f438b/.osd)](KnuxLib/Engines/RockmanX7/StageEntityTable.cs).
 Entirely functional besides basically every value being an unknown.

+- [SLD Spline (.6ae91701/.sld)](KnuxLib/Engines/RockmanX7/SLDSpline.cs).
+Has very basic reading, but half of the file is an unknown placeholder that clearly interacts with the spline points in some ways.
+Can also export to a basic OBJ.

 ## Rockman X8 Engine

 - [Stage Entity Table (.31bf570e/.set)](KnuxLib/Engines/RockmanX8/StageEntityTable.cs).
 Entirely functional besides basically every value being an unknown.